American Ultra: Critical response

 Peter Travers of Rolling Stone awarded the film two of four stars: "Soon the movie's twisty charm gives way to gory splatter.
 Eisenberg and Stewart stay appealing to the last.
 The movie, not so much."
 Neil Genzlinger from The New York Times gave the film a mixed review, ending with: "A lot of it seems familiar, and Mr. Eisenberg and Ms. Stewart aren't stretched much.
 But Mike finds amusing ways to defend himself using ordinary household items, Walton Goggins and John Leguizamo enliven things in goofy small roles, the plot has a nice twist or two, and your theater is probably air-conditioned."
 Todd McCarthy of The Hollywood Reporter had mixed opinions of the film, calling it uneven and "A genre mash that's mildly amusing until it can't think of anything else to do besides flop around in the deep end of conspicuous gore."
 He praises the supporting turns from Leguizamo, and Goggins.
 McCarthy gives particular praise to the animated end credits.
 Andrea Barker of Variety welcomed the film: "In a summer film slate awash with reboots, sequels and dutifully box-checking superhero product, it's refreshing to see a genre film made from a completely original screenplay" and praised the "clever ideas, bloody violence so cartoonish that it's almost cuddly, and an eminently likable leading pair" but was critical of the inconsistent tone and didn't feel the end result came together as a whole.
 Barker concludes, "Only at the end, with completely off-the-wall animated closing credits that embrace the film's latent surreality, do we finally get a glimpse of what American Ultra has been aching to become."
 Some critics said the marketing was misleading, and Neil Gunzlinger of The New York Times described it as "a diverting summer action adventure with occasional laughs, not a diverting stoner comedy with occasional action."

 Author Stephen King praised the film, saying: "Saw AMERICAN ULTRA last night, and loved it.
 Fresh and exciting, very cool.
 Can't figure out why it isn't a smash."

+Cancelled Sequel

+Landis had planned to write a sequel to the film, titled "International Ultra."
+However, plans were scrapped following the film's poor box office performance.